Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

-Last Updated: April 2026
+Last Updated: August 2026

 The Pierce Stocking Scenic Drive is a 7.4-mile one-way loop inside Sleeping Bear Dunes National Lakeshore with 12 numbered stops, climbing from forest to a 450-foot bluff above Lake Michigan.
 It’s the easiest way to see the dunes if you only have a few hours — and the most photographed drive in northern Michigan for good reason.

-I’ve driven Pierce Stocking dozens of times in every season — bringing visiting friends, scouting for FOX 17 segments, chasing fall color, and once on cross-country skis when the road was closed to cars.
-This guide walks you through all 12 stops in order, with honest notes on which ones are worth the time, what’s accessible (and what isn’t), where dogs can come along, and the one big change that’s reshaping the most famous overlook on the route.
+This guide walks all 12 stops in the current National Park Service order, with honest notes on which ones are worth the time, what’s accessible and what isn’t, where dogs can come along, and the one change that’s reshaped the most famous overlook on the route.

 📌 Pierce Stocking Scenic Drive at a Glance